ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-04-rgb-leds/04-lesson-04-functions.md

 ![makecode-rgb-led-function-25](assets/makecode-rgb-led-function-25.png)

-Duplicate the `delay` block twice.
+Duplicate the `pause` block twice.

 ![makecode-rgb-led-function-26](assets/makecode-rgb-led-function-26.png)

-Place the duplicated `delay` blocks after the `call` boxed.
+Place the duplicated `pause` blocks after the `call` boxed.

 ![makecode-rgb-led-function-27](assets/makecode-rgb-led-function-27.png)

 The program is now complete.
 The LED should alternate red, green, and blue every half a second using functions.
+Now that you have defined red, blue and green, you can call on these functions in future codes you write.